UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 would like to present a talk or teach a new skill please email our club president.

+## Upcoming Projects and Activities

+Along with our normal club meetings, we also provides great opportunities for individuals who are interested in learning about and participating in cyber related competitions.
+This upcoming school year, we want to take this a step further with some new initiatives that are currently in the works.
+These include, but are not limited to:

+* Hosting our own cyber CTF (Capture the Flag) event at UMBC
+* Getting a coach for this year's CCDC team
+* Increasing collaborative and promotional efforts with other UMBC organizations
+* Providing a comprehensive list of resources for various cyber security related topics

+However, if these are all going to come to fruition, we need your help to make it happen!
+We have a myraid of tasks and projects that will need to be done over the next year, so stay tuned...

 ## Mailing List<a name="mailinglist"><a>

 The majority of our week to week announcements are done via our mailing list.